floridop/ldmx-containers/README.md

 # § 1.
 Scope of this document and repo

 This is preliminary work to implement cluster-lever Singularity support for the software.
-The byproduct will be a workind docker environment where users can test the ldmx-sw on any machine with a similar environment as in a cluster.
+The byproduct will be a working docker environment where users can test the ldmx-sw on any machine with a similar environment as in a cluster.

 # § 2.
 Docker build